-Sir David Attenborough, Greta Thunberg, WHO up for Nobel Peace Prize
+Sir David Attenborough, Greta Thunberg, WHO up for Nobel peace prize

 Thousands of people, from members of parliaments worldwide to former winners, are eligible to propose candidates.

-Norwegian lawmakers have nominated an eventual Peace laureate every year since 2014 – with the exception of 2019 – including one of the two laureates last year, Maria Ressa.
+Norwegian politicians have nominated an eventual peace laureate every year since 2014 – with the exception of 2019 – including one of the two laureates last year, Maria Ressa.

 The Norwegian Nobel Committee, which decides who wins the award, does not comment on nominations, keeping secret for 50 years the names of nominators and unsuccessful nominees.